Water Damage Mitigation

 1. Stop the Flow of Water

 In many cases, water intrusion is the result of Mother Nature and will have already stopped coming in by the time a contractor arrives on site.
-In other situations, the mitigation company may have to shut off a faucet, appliance, the main water valve to a property or tarp off a roof.
+In other situations, the mitigation company may have to shut off a faucet, appliance, the main water valve to a property, provide emergency roof repairs to cover the roof with tarps or shrink wrap roofing material.
 Identifying the cause of the water loss and ensuring more water doesn’t enter the property is a big part of preventing further damage and a big part of a mitigation company’s job.
 In some cases, the property owner may be unsure of or apprehensive to attempt to stop the flow of water by themself.

 2. Assess Mitigation Requirements